CiscoCloud/vaquero-docs/docs/current/README.md

 ## Docs
 Build the documentation by running `godoc -http <port>` and open `localhost:<port>` on your web browser

-Questions / Comments / Feedback
+## Questions / Comments / Feedback
-- To provide feedback to the team please email: [vaquero-feedback@external.cisco.com](mailto:vaquero-feedback@external.cisco.com) or open an issue on [CiscoCloud/vaquero-docs](https://github.com/CiscoCloud/vaquero-docs)
+To provide feedback to the team please email: [vaquero-feedback@external.cisco.com](mailto:vaquero-feedback@external.cisco.com)
+For Issues, open at [CiscoCloud/vaquero-docs](https://github.com/CiscoCloud/vaquero-docs/issues)